zhou-yg/tarat/doc/[v0] architecture.md

   - query
     - execute query parameter
       - set response to _internalValue
+    - the model operate api should registed by outside
   - after "state.update", post patches to server side
     - ps: if there are any "remove" patch
       - remove property: should set it op="replace" and value="null" instead